Top 47 ETL Interview Questions & Answers (2025)

 30. Can you describe the process of designing an ETL pipeline for audio data?

 Suppose you’re a data engineer at Spotify tasked with assisting the analytics team in creating reports.
-These reports aim to analyze the correlation between a song’s audio characteristics and the playtime of curated playlists it features in.
+These reports aim to analyze the correlation between a song’s audio characteristics and the playtime of the curated playlists it features in.
 How would you approach constructing an ETL pipeline for this scenario?

 Creating an ETL pipeline for processing audio data in a context such as Spotify requires a strategic approach: